axiom-data-science/portal-docs/overview.rst

 Introduction
 ############

-The |title| is a data exploration tool with a customized public web interface that allows scientists, managers, and the general public to discover and access public data from many sources.
+The |title| is a data exploration tool with a customized public web interface that allows scientists, managers, and the general public to discover and access public data.

 .. only:: not ioos